Market Drayton: Bus

 Arriva Midlands operates route 64 through Market Drayton between Shrewsbury and Hanley (Stoke-on-Trent), at an irregular service pattern.
-Beginning on 7 September 2012 Bennett's Travel Cranberry Ltd run an evening service 164 to Hanley on Fridays and Saturdays with a day service to Newcastle-under-Lyme on Sunday.

 Shropshire Council ran a number of bus services under the 'ShropshireLink' brand in addition to the regular 301 and 302 Market Drayton Town Services but these were withdrawn due to council cutbacks.
-Services 301 and 302 are now operated by Lakeside Coaches.
+Service 301 is now operated by Lakeside Coaches.

+As of 5 January 2026, the D&G Bus service 340 between Whitchurch and Wellington was introduced, which passes through Market Drayton hourly Mondays to Fridays.

 Railway

 Market Drayton had a railway station which opened in 1863 and closed during the Beeching cuts in 1963.
 The railway station was located on the Wellington and Drayton Railway and Nantwich and Market Drayton Railway of the Great Western Railway network and was also the terminus of the Newcastle-under-Lyme line of the Stoke to Market Drayton Line of the North Staffordshire Railway network.